codemirror/buildhelper/README.md

 The `cm-runtests` binary helps run tests.
 Given a list of directories, it'll run `./test/test-*.js` as plain mocha tests, and `./test/webtest-*.js` using a Selenium headless browser.

+In web tests, you can import `tempView(doc, extensions?)` from `"@codemirror/buildhelper/lib/tempview"` to quickly create a temporary hidden editor.